evancz/guide.elm-lang.org/interop/javascript.md

 ## Ports

 Any communication with JavaScript goes through a *port*.
 Think of it like a hole in the side of your Elm program where you can plug stuff in.
-We will explore how ports work with the following scenario: we want to send strings to JavaScript to use some spell-checking library.
-When that library produces suggestions, we want to send them back into Elm through another port.
+We will explore how ports work with the following scenario: we want to send words to some spell-checking library in JavaScript.
+When that library produces suggestions, we want to send them back into Elm.

 Let's start with how that would look in JavaScript: